-Accuplacer CPTs are given at the Testing Center on a walk-in basis on Mondays and Thursdays from 9:30 a.m. and 2:30 p.m., at CU-Duncan by appointment (877) 282-3626, and at the Ft.
-Sill Education Center (call (580)355-8211 for hours).
-You must have received a conditional acceptance letter, listing your Cameron ID number, from the Admissions Office before being eligible for placement testing.
-Results from the CPTs are given to the student immediately following the test, except for the English essay, which usually takes about one week.
+Accuplacer CPTs are given at the Testing Center on a walk-in basis on Mondays, Thursdays, and Fridays at 9:30 a.m. and at 2:30 p.m., and at CU-Duncan by appointment (877) 282-3626.
+You must have received an acceptance letter listing your Cameron ID number from the Admissions Office to be eligible for placement testing.
+Results from the CPTs are given to the student immediately following the test.

-There is no fee charged for this test.
-A photo I.D. must be presented to be admitted to the test.
-Acceptable forms of I.D. include a driver's license, military I.D., or current passport.
+A photo ID must be presented to be admitted to the test.
+Acceptable forms of ID include a drivers' license, military ID, or current passport.

 See Initial Course Placement under Testing Links to determine what ACT/CPT scores are required for placement in these courses.